 Where to stay in Long Beach

-While literally hundreds of hotels are within a short mileage distance from Long Beach, traffic into and out of the city (and all LA and Orange County destinations) can make what seems a short distance into a very long drive.
-I recommend that families stay within the city limits and near the heart of the action in the Hyatt Regency Long Beach, located adjacent to the Convention Center, Shoreline Village, Rainbow Harbor, the Aquarium, and even access to Catalina Island.
-Hotel Maya, a Doubletree by Hilton hotel, is a best bet for a luxury getaway with easy access to the city’s waterfront.
-Don’t forget The Queen Mary itself as a unique accommodation option that your family won’t be able to replicate in most other cities across the globe!
+Due to the traffic into and out of the city, and while most hotels are in a short distance from Long Beach, we recommend that families stay near to the heart of the city.
+The Hyatt Regency Long Beach, located adjacent to the Convention Center, Shoreline Village, Rainbow Harbor, the Aquarium, and even access to Catalina Island, is a very good option.
+If what you are looking for is a luxury getaway, the Hotel Maya, a Doubletree by Hilton hotel, has easy access to the city’s waterfront, and/or you could rent your own bikes or quad bikes from the hotel.
+The Queen Mary is a unique accommodation and experience that your family will talk for years to come!

 With Southern California as its home, Long Beach offers families a wide array of day trip options.
 We’ve only scratched the surface here with these trips that families should consider while visiting the region.

 Located just an hour off the shore of Long Beach, Catalina Island is a fun destination for families seeking a little R&R from the busy and hectic pace on the “mainland.”
-Adventurous families will love the numerous excursion options and the foodie scene is starting to make a name for itself.
-Tip: Avoid weekends and “port days” if you can, the town is very busy when the cruise ships are docked for the day.
+The Catalina Express departs from Long Beach Harbor and takes cruisers on the 1-hour trip to Avalon, where family fun awaits.
+Zip lining, snorkeling, and buffalo (yes, buffalo!) watching are some of the islands most popular activities.
+Tip: Avoid weekends and “port days” if you can, the town can get quite busy when the cruise ships are docked for the day.